Skip to content

 ipv6 enabled

-Mode: There are four modes: Native, Passthrough, NAT6 and Static IPv6.
+Mode: Four modes are available: Native, Passthrough, NAT6 and Static IPv6.

-• Native mode is applicable when the router directly obtains a public IPv6 address, and the router automatically assigns IPv6 addresses to online devices.
+• Native: This mode is applicable when the router directly obtains a public IPv6 address, and the router automatically assigns IPv6 addresses to online devices.
 This mode can meet the IPv6 access needs of most users.

-DNS acquisition method: There are two options: Automatic and Manual.
+DNS acquisition method: It determines how the router obtains IPv6 DNS server addresses.
+There are two options: Automatic and Manual.

 Still have questions?
 Visit our Community Forum or Contact us.